dhananjaygr/GCP-Folder-approach/production.md

     ![](/img/07.png)

     >**Note:**  Giving Owner permissions at the folder level gives the user full control over the projects under it, allowing them to deploy, modify, and manage resources.

     >Projects will inherit permissions from the folder.

-    >Resource or IAM-related permissions can be set as custom roles and applied as needed.
+Other resource or IAM-related permissions can be defined using custom roles and applied as needed.

 8.